 What is Somatic Work and Somatic Psychotherapy?

 Somatic Transformation is a healing modality that uses relational and bodily-centered practices to help people change the imprint of trauma.
-Whether in the form of early emotional neglect or overwhelming adverse events, trauma alienates people from others, themselves, even their own bodies, generating a profound sense of loneliness and separation from humanity.
+Whether in the form of early emotional neglect or overwhelming adverse events, trauma alienates people from others, themselves, and often their own bodies, generating a profound sense of loneliness and separation from humanity.

 What creates trauma is anything overwhelming enough that the nervous system cannot regulate completely back to neutral afterward.
-It’s like the stress gets frozen in time in the body, waiting for the stress to be over with.
+It’s like the stress gets frozen in time in the body, waiting for the experience to be over with.
 Even after the actual event has passed, feelings of distress can linger- sometimes for years or even decades.
 And, one of the mysteries of trauma is that symptoms can take years to develop – which in and of itself can be confusing, and also potentially overwhelming.

 The word “trauma” is frequently misunderstood.
 While the mind is part of what trauma effects, the roots of trauma are held in the body.
 And there’s no one thing that causes trauma.
 Trauma is in the nervous system, not in the event.
 What is intensely overwhelming to one person could be experienced completely differently by another.
 Another way to think of it is accumulated stress in the body, instead of “trauma.”